FIREYAUTO/Epoxy/README.md

 `tofloat(...Arguments)` This function will return the given argument as a float
 ### toint
 `toint(...Arguments)` This function will return the given argument as an int
+### assert
+`assert(Condition,Message)` This function will throw an error with the given Message if the Condition is false or null
 ***
 ## Constants